Plymouth and Dartmoor Railway: Opening, and extensions

-John and William Johnson were the operators of the quarries at Walkhampton, and the Company soon found that their traffic dominated the income of the line: the hoped-for agricultural and general merchandise traffics had not materialised.
-Moreover, the Company had expended all the capital that they had, and indeed were unable to repay the exchequer loans they had taken out.
-The extensions to Sutton Pool and to Princetown were therefore carried out by the Johnson Brothers as contractors, and in return they took a mortgage on the Company and were able to offset their tolls against the sums due.
+John and William Johnson were the operators of the quarries at Walkhampton, and the company soon found that their traffic dominated the income of the line: the hoped-for agricultural and general merchandise traffics had not materialised.
+Moreover, the company had expended all the capital that they had, and indeed were unable to repay the exchequer loans they had taken out.
+The extensions to Sutton Pool and to Princetown were therefore carried out by the Johnson Brothers as contractors, and in return they took a mortgage on the company and were able to offset their tolls against the sums due.
 In this way the line was completed to Princetown itself in 1826.
 The Princetown terminus was a few hundred yards east of the later Great Western Railway station.

-The Earl of Morley had granted land for the line conditionally upon a branch line being constructed to his quarry in Cann Wood, and he exerted pressure on the Company to comply.
-However, in fact he converted an existing leat into a canal, the Cann Quarry Canal from his quarry to near Marsh Mills, and the Plymouth & Dartmoor Railway built a half-mile branch from near Crabtree to a basin on the canal.
+The Earl of Morley had granted land for the line conditionally upon a branch line being constructed to his quarry in Cann Wood, and he exerted pressure on the company to comply.
+However, in fact he converted an existing leat into a canal, the Cann Quarry Canal from his quarry to near Marsh Mills, and the Plymouth and Dartmoor Railway built a half-mile branch from near Crabtree to a basin on the canal.
 These works opened either on 20 November 1829 or 20 January 1830.
 This required transshipment from canal to the Railway, and boat operation on the fast flowing converted leat was difficult; the branch was extended northwards to Plymbridge mostly on the towpath of the canal, in 1833.

 Morley also had interests in the extraction of china clay (a form of kaolinite) at Lee Moor, somewhat to the north-east of Marsh Mills, and he arranged with Johnson Brothers for them to extend the P&DR eastwards from Marsh Mills to Plympton, where the china clay could be brought down a pack horse road from Lee Moor.
 This opened in 1834.
 It is not clear whether the railway extension was Morley's property or the Johnsons', but it is generally regarded as being part of the P&DR.